JaciBrunning/EmbeddedTools/README.md

                     cache true                              // Cache file on remote system?
 Default: true cacheMethod CacheMethod.MD5_CMD         // Set the caching method, one of { MD5_CMD, MD5_FILE, EXISTS }.
 MD5_CMD is better for smaller files.

+                    onlyIf {                                // Only execute this artifact if the result of command matches the regex of expect.
+Optional. command 'echo "Hello World"'
+                        expect 'Hello (.+)'
+                    }

                     predeploy << "mycommand"                // Set commands to run before deploying this artifact postdeploy << "mycommand"               // Set commands to run after deploying this artifact order 1                                 // Set the order of this artifact.
 Smaller numbers deployed first.
 Default: 50